Skip to Main Content

 • A completed practicum application must be submitted via Meditrek® by the practicum application deadline date for each term.

 • Walden’s policy on practicum sites and preceptors is aligned with the Commission on Collegiate Nursing Education’s (CCNE) Key Element II-B Standard (2018), which states that “the program is responsible for ensuring adequate physical resources and clinical sites.
 Clinical sites are sufficient, appropriate, and available to achieve the program’s mission, goals, and expected outcomes.”
-Further, it is Walden’s policy to ensure adequate physical resources and clinical sites by collaborating with students, preceptors, and administrators to support the successful completion of each student’s program of study, including the field experience and clinical placements.
+Further, it is Walden’s policy to ensure adequate physical resources and practicum sites by collaborating with students, preceptors, and administrators to support the successful completion of each student’s program of study, including the field experience and practicum placements.

 Reference: